867 E. ATCHISON ST.

 Do you want a deeper spiritual life but you don’t quite fit in most religious settings and you’re confused about where to get spiritual guidance?

 I would be honored to accompany you on your journey.
-My name is Robert Cornell.
 I have a passion for spiritually based psychotherapy that helps my clients realize who they truly are, to pursue their desire for meaningful work and to have good relationships with themselves and others in their lives.